Looking for ways to manage back and chest sweat? Want to find men’s sweat proof undershirts for back sweating? You’ve come to the right place.

 Neat Apparel has all-over sweat-hiding undershirts.
 However, they don’t yet offer a deep v-neck men’s undershirt yet.
 Though, they do have a women’s deep v-neck undershirt.

 Where to buy: neatapparel.com

 How Neat Sweat Hiding Technology Works

-Ejis makes undershirts for back & underarm sweat.
+Ejis makes undershirts for back and underarm sweat.
 The undershirt provides over 600 square inches of coverage.

-To keep your chest dry, you could try using a antiperspirant wipe.
+To keep your chest dry, you could try using an antiperspirant wipe.
 See this section below for more information.

 Kleinert’s offers an undershirt with semi-all-over protection, but I’ve heard mixed reviews about how well the fabric repels sweat in the body areas that do not have the extra padding.

 Their undershirts with pads in the underarm work pretty well in protecting sweat through in the underarm area from what I hear though.